Other taxes and fees

 There are other taxes and fees that you may see imposed throughout the state.

-In general, most of these are handled at the business level, including corporate taxes, but if you are self-employed, you could be responsible for collecting and sending these tax amounts to the state, depending on what you do.
+In general, most of these are handled at the business level, including corporate taxes.
+However, if you are self-employed, you may be responsible for collecting and sending these tax amounts to the state.

 Some taxes are established by the legislature for a specific purpose.
 For example, the wireless communications surcharge that you may see on your cell phone bill was originally established to help fund the 9-1-1 services in the state.

-Others are established as a deterrent for products that are considered detrimental to health—for example, cigarette, tobacco and vapor products taxes.
+Others are established as a deterrent for products that are considered harmful to health—for example, cigarette, tobacco, and vapor products taxes.